practo/k8s-worker-pod-autoscaler/README.md

 ```

 # Example
-Do install the controller before going with the example.
+Do install the wpa crd and wpa deployment before going with the example.
+(Please check above.)

 - Create Deployment that needs to scale based on queue length.
 ```bash